D4RK009/SoundX/readme.md

 ## Code Credit

-Punit I just edit & add some new command.
+Thanks to Punit9464.
+I just edit & add some new command.
-Thanks to Punit

 Happy coding! 🎶✨